VivekG21/ISE-5984---Statistical-Learning-and-Data-Science--HW-1/README.md

 # ISE-5984---Statistical-Learning-and-Data-Science--HW-1
-Using the R programming language, supervised machine learning algorithms and various data analysis techniques are implemented to analyze home equity loan , map , and prostate cancer data.
+Using the R programming language, supervised machine learning algorithms and various data analysis techniques are implemented to analyze home equity loan, zipcode, and prostate cancer data.

 Questions: